 But when you start digging into the resumes, your excitement fades.
 It turns out few, if any, of the applicants have the expertise your company needs to take your branding strategy to the next level.
 Now you’re wondering what else you can do to find candidates you actually want to meet.

 You’re not alone.
-According to The Creative Group 2019 Salary Guide, 45 percent of advertising and marketing executives said it’s challenging to find creative professionals today — and it can be even more difficult to find candidates with sufficient experience for the brand manager role.
+In our survey, 45 percent of advertising and marketing executives said it’s challenging to find creative professionals today — and it can be even more difficult to find candidates with sufficient experience for the brand manager role.

 “Employers are looking for candidates with at least five years of true brand management experience under their belt, but they’re hard to find here,” says Sarah Elizabeth Zeis, division director for The Creative Group in St. Louis.